 Alimony, also called spousal support in Florida, is complicated.
 There are multiple types of alimony that can be awarded in a Florida divorce, each addressing a different type of need.
 In this blog post, we will discuss “bridge-the-gap” alimony in Florida: what it is, its purpose, and when it is available.

 Courts in Florida have long recognized the need to help divorcing parties transition, financially speaking, from the life of a married person to that of a single one.
 Legally speaking, you are married the moment before the judge signs your divorce decree, and single the moment afterward.
-Many people are simply not in a position to make the financial adjustment as quickly as the legal change occurs.
+Many people are simply not in a position to make financial adjustments as quickly as the legal change occurs.

 You may have heard statistics to the effect that after marriage, one party’s standard of living goes up substantially, while the other party goes down.
 In other words, bridge-the-gap alimony is intended to “cushion the blow” of the newly-single recipient’s financial reality.
 Courts have been clear, however, that the purpose of this type of support is not “intended to fund the enjoyment of every little luxury enjoyed before a divorce.”
 It is to help you get on your feet, not to make sure those feet continue to wear designer shoes.